zentyal/zentyal/docs/en/user/groupware.rst

 Setting up eGroupware with eBox Platform is very simple.
-The goal is for the user not to need to access the traditional configuration offered in eGroupware and to allow him to manage all the settings from eBox interface, unless some advanced customization is needed.
+The goal is for the user not to need to access the traditional configuration offered in eGroupware and to allow him to manage all the settings from eBox interface, unless some advanced customization is required.
 In fact, the password for the configuration of eGroupware is auto-generated [#]_ by eBox and the administrator should use it under her own responsibility: by taking any wrong action the module might become improperly configured and